Murray River road bridge, Murray Bridge

-Heritage Listing

-The Murray River road bridge, Murray Bridge is classified by the National Trust.
-It has a Status Code of “REG - Confirmed as a State Heritage Place in the SA Heritage Register”, Status Date 28-MAY-1981.
-It's Reference is LGA Murray Bridge, State Heritage ID 10287, Heritage Number 14191.
-Plan Parcel & Title Information CT 0000/0000 H750200 RIVER MURRAY,CT 0000/0000 H170700 RIVER MURRAY,CT 6105/13 D33894 A9,CR 6105/15 H750200 S709.

 History

-It was built of iron between 1873-1879 and is 603.5 m in length.
+The bridge was built of iron between 1873 and 1879 and is 603.5 m in length.
 It was used by trains for 40 years and during that time toll gates were installed to control other traffic across the bridge.
 The bridge became a shared road and rail bridge in 1886 and remained so until 1925 when a separate railway bridge was built.
-An article in the Adelaide Observer of Saturday 22 March 1879 stated that “The Murray Bridge deserves more than a passing notice, as it is the largest and at the same time the mostly costly undertaking of its kind that has been erected in the Australian Colonies, including New Zealand.”

 The political history of the bridge extended through several sessions of Parliament starting in 1861 when a Committee of the House of Assembly recommended that if a suitable bridge could be erected at a cost not exceeding £20,000 the required amount should be included in the Estimates for the following session.
 The structure had to be specially adapted for the transit of cattle and sheep.

+In 2023 McMahon Services completed a refurbishment of the bridge.